commons-app/commons-app-documentation/android/Project-maintenance.md

 1. Increment `versionCode` and `versionName` in [app/build.gradle](https://github.com/commons-app/apps-android-commons/blob/master/app/build.gradle)
 1. Commit, and push to Github
 1. Tag the commit as `v` + the version number, for instance `v1.32` for version 1.32.
 This is needed [for F-Droid](https://gitlab.com/fdroid/fdroiddata/blob/master/metadata/fr.free.nrw.commons.txt).
 Don't forget to push the tags (`git push commons-app --tags`).
+1. Replace throw-away Mapbox token with actual production token that is kept privately.
+Reach out to Nicolas / Sivaraam to get the token.
 1. Generate the signed app bundle using the keystore via the **Build > Generate Signed Bundle / APK** menu [[ref](https://developer.android.com/studio/publish/app-signing#sign-apk)]
 1. Click 'Draft a new release' and fill in details
 1. Publish to Google Play